World Rally Championship

-The WRC also features two support championships, WRC2 and WRC3, which are contested on the same events and stages as the WRC, but with progressively lower performance and running costs of the cars permitted.
-Junior WRC is also contested on five events of the World Rally Championship calendar.
+Separate championship titles are awarded to drivers, co-drivers and manufacturers.
+There are also two support championships, WRC2 and WRC3, which are contested on the same events and stages as the WRC, but with progressively lower maximum performance and running costs of the cars permitted.
+Junior WRC is also contested by younger drivers on five events of the World Rally Championship calendar.